stephencz/stephencz-com/_posts/2019-07-08-singletons.md

 1. It ensures that a class has only a single instance.
 2. It provides a global point of access to that instance.

+### A Car With Two Steering Systems
+We know that the singleton does two things: It ensures a class is limited to a single instance, and it provides a global point of access to that instance.
 But what does that mean and why *might* that be useful?

-### A Car With Two Steering Systems
 In our universe, when you're driving a car and want to turn, you turn in the direction you want the car to go.
 If the supermarket is to the right, you turn right.
 If you want to see a movie and the movie theater is to the left, you turn left.
 Your car's steering system is more or less a Singleton: There is a single instance of it, and it provides a global point of access through the steering wheel. [^1]

 Now, let's imagine a universe where every car has two steering systems and two steering wheels.
+The first steering system will control the wheels on the left side of the car, while the second will control the wheels on the right side.
 In this universe, when you're driving a car and want to turn, both drivers must turn in the direction they want the car to go.
 If you want to go to the supermarket, both drivers must turn right.
 If you want to go to the movie theater, both drivers must turn left.

 What happens when there is a conflict of interest?
 What happens when you want to go to the supermarket, but the other driver wants to go to the movie theater?
-You'll turn right, they'll turn left, and the car will probably crash.
+You'll turn right, they'll turn left, and the car will skid to a stop.

-Because the the cars direction is shared between two steering sytems, any differences between these systems has the potential to introduce an error. [^2]
+Because the direction the car is moving is shared between two steering sytems, any differences between these systems has the potential to introduce an error.
 The Singleton design pattern offers up a fix: Limit your car to a single steering system.

+By limiting our cars to a single steering system, and a single steering wheel, or a single instance with a global access point, we remove the possibility for error.
+The direction the car is trying to move in will never conflict with itself.

-### Logger Example
+### A Real World Example
-In analogous terms, classes that are not limited to a single instance, but share some form of state or behavior, might also have the potential for error.
+In analogous terms, classes that are not limited to a single instance, but share some form of state or behavior, might also introduce the potential for error.
 The classic example of such a situation is a Logger.

-The purpose of a Logger is to record information about a program's runtime.
+The purpose of a Logger is to make a record of a program's runtime behavior.
-This is typically done by writing important information to a text file Here is what the content of a video game's log file might look like:
+This is typically done by writing important information to a file.
+Here is what the content of a video game's log file might look like:

 ~~~plaintext